 You are a chosen generation [Note: A number of other translations use the term “people” or “race,” instead of “generation.”], a royal priesthood, a holy nation, His [i.e., God’s] own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light; who once were not a people but are now the people of God, who had not obtained mercy but now have obtained mercy.

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.]

-So, God’s people are Christians.
+God’s people are Christians.
 People who are not Christians are unable to have the same degree of hope as those who are Christians, because they don’t have assurance of eternal salvation.
 However, they can have the same degree of hope by trusting in Jesus Christ as their Savior.
-[See our article entitled “What Must a Person Do to Be Assured of Salvation”]
+[For a discussion of how to be assured of having eternal salvation, click on “What Must a Person Do to Be Assured of Salvation?”]

 Even some Christians may be living a life that demonstrates a deficiency of hope, at least with regard to their current life.
 If Christians don’t have sufficient trust in God with regard to their life while they are still on earth, they can get bogged down in despair about difficult circumstances with which they need to deal, despite trusting in God for their eternal salvation.